sajclarke/nextjs-webapp-starter/README.md

 - [Configured](https://nextjs.org/docs/basic-features/typescript) as a [TypeScript](https://www.typescriptlang.org) project.
 - [Tailwind CSS](https://tailwindcss.com) added as a [PostCSS plugin](./postcss.config.js) in the Next.js build chain.
 - `sass` library installed to enable Next.js' built-in Sass support.
+- Environment variable (.env.\*) files you can customize and use with your web app.
+- Easy use of open source SVG icon packs via the [@meronex/icons](https://github.com/meronex/meronex-icons) package.
 - More to come...

 ## Project Goals